nicole440/dryocopus-pileatus/README.md

         *Replace your-api-key with your actual eBird API key.*

 ### Usage
-1. Run the main.py script:

-    ```bash
-    python main.py
-    ```

-    The script will make API calls to retrieve the species codes and recent observations data from eBird.
+1. Run each cell of the Jupyter Notebook.
+This will make API calls to retrieve the species codes and recent observations data from eBird.

 2. Data files: